Probate Q&A Series

 Apply the Law

 North Carolina treats a home deed as a real-property transfer that generally stands unless a court sets it aside based on a recognized legal problem (for example, lack of authority under a power of attorney, fraud, or undue influence).
 When a deed is signed by an agent, North Carolina law also has recording rules for powers of attorney used in real estate transactions.
-In probate-related disputes, the Clerk of Superior Court often handles estate administration matters, but some deed-validity disputes can become contested matters that require more formal litigation procedures.
+In probate-related disputes, the Clerk of Superior Court often handles estate administration matters, but deed-validity and title disputes generally require a civil action in Superior Court rather than summary resolution by the clerk in the estate file.

 Key Requirements